RandaYasser/Focus-Note/README.md

 Write your scattered notes that comes up!

-this app is a project for web based application course
+this app is a project for web based applications course

 ## Install dependencies